khaledez/khaledez.net/content/blog/golang-server-graceful-shutdown.md

 ---
-title: Golang Server Graceful Shutdown
+title: "Golang Server Graceful Shutdown"
-date: "2020-05-03T04:04:46.318Z"
+date: 2020-05-03T04:04:46.318Z
-description: Using context to gracefully shutdown an HTTP Server in Golang
+description: "Using context to gracefully shutdown an HTTP Server in Golang"
+draft: false
 ---

 You always need to shutdown your server for maintenance,